TheBreakroom/TheBreakroom/README.md

 - No additional trusts will be added.
 - You will have all 6 slots
 - you can form a party with players or use trusts, not both.
 - trusts will automatically level up when you do.
+- the !trust command will form your party for you.

 ### __**Movement**__
 - Homepoint warp system is turned on